A Unifying Framework for Parallel and Distributed Processing in R using Futures: Implementation

 Since correctness and reproducibility is essential to all data processing, validation is a top priority and part of the design and implementation throughout the future ecosystem.
 Several types of testing are performed.

-First, all the essential core packages part of the future framework, \pkg{future}, \pkg{globals}, and \pkg{listenv}, implement a rich set of package tests.
-These are validated regularly across the wide-range of operating systems (Linux, Solaris, macOS, and MS Windows) and R versions available on CRAN, on continuous integration (CI) services (GitHub Actions, Travis CI, and AppVeyor CI), an on R-hub.
+First, all the essential core packages part of the future framework, \pkg{future}, \pkg{parallelly}, \pkg{globals}, and \pkg{listenv}, implement a rich set of package tests.
+These are validated regularly across the wide range of operating systems (Linux, Solaris, macOS, and MS Windows) and R versions available on CRAN, on continuous integration (CI) services (GitHub Actions, Travis CI, and AppVeyor CI), and on R-hub.

 Second, for each new release, these packages undergo full reverse-package dependency checks using \pkg{revdepcheck}~\citep{GitHub:revdepcheck}.
-As of July 2020, the \pkg{future} package is tested against 129 direct reverse-package dependencies available on CRAN and Bioconductor.
+As of November 2021, the \pkg{future} package is tested against 210 direct reverse-package dependencies available on CRAN and Bioconductor.
 These checks are performed on Linux with both the default settings and when forcing tests to use multisession workers (SOCK clusters), which further validates that globals and packages are identified correctly.

 Third, a suite of \dfn{Future API conformance tests} available in the \CRANpkg{future.tests} package~\citep{CRAN:future.tests} validates the correctness of all future backends.
-Any new future backend developed, must pass these tests to comply with the \dfn{Future API}.
-By conforming to this API, the end-user can trust that the backend will produce the same correct and reproducible results as any other backend, including the ones that the developer have tested on.
-Also, by making it the responsibility of the developer to assert that their new future backend conforms to the \dfn{Future API}, we relieve other developers from having to test that their future-based software works on all backends.
+Any new future backend developed must pass these tests on complying with the \dfn{Future API}.
+By conforming to this API, the end-user can trust that the backend will produce the same correct and reproducible results as any other backend, including the ones that the developer has tested on.
+Also, by making it the responsibility of the backend developer to assert that their new future backend conforms to the \dfn{Future API}, we relieve other developers from having to test that their future-based software works on all backends.
 It would be a daunting task for a developer to validate the correctness of their software with all existing backends.
 Even if they would achieve that, there may be additional third-party future backends that they are not aware of, that they do not have the possibility to test with, or that yet have not been developed.